HaykazXP/image-convertor-poc/README.md

 # Image to WebP Converter

 A simple web-based tool to convert images (JPG, JPEG, PNG, GIF) to the WebP format using PHP.
-Supports multiple conversion methods: PHP-GD, PHP-Imagick, and cwebp (shell tool).
-Allows batch conversion with selectable quality range.
+Automatically selects conversion method: uses PHP-GD for static images and PHP-Imagick for animated GIFs.
+Fixed quality at 90 for simplicity.

 ---

 ## Features
-- Upload an image and convert it to WebP format.
+- **Auto-method**: PHP-GD for static images; PHP-Imagick for animated GIFs.
-- Choose conversion method: PHP-GD, PHP-Imagick, or cwebp.
+- **Fixed quality**: 90.
-- Set a quality range for batch conversion (e.g., 60–90).
+- **Simple UI**: Upload a file and get one converted output.
-- View original and converted images with size and reduction statistics.
+- **Stats**: Shows sizes and reduction percentage.
 - Clean, responsive UI (see `assets/style.css`).

 ---